MIT-SPARK/LP2/README.md

 # LP<sup>2</sup>: Language-based Probabilistic Long-term Prediction
 This repository will contain the code LP<sup>2</sup>, our approach for Long-term Human Trajectory Prediction using 3D Dynamic Scene Graphs.

-> This project was supported by Amazon, Lockheed Martin, and the Swiss National Science Foundation (SNSF) grant No. 214489.
+> This project was supported by Amazon, Lockheed Martin, and the Swiss National Science Foundation (SNSF).

 # Table of Contents
 **Credits**